jasongrimes/fretboardfoundation/_chapters/020-chords/040-major-harmony.md

-Songs in a major key use notes and chords derived from the major scale, with a special emphasis on the first scale degree: the "tonic" or "key center", the note the key is named for.
+Songs in a major key use notes and chords derived from the major scale, with a special emphasis on the first scale degree: the "tonic" or "keycenter", the note the key is named for.

 Major key compositions treat the tonic as home, a point of reference and a point of rest,